buytenh/dvpn/README.md

 ## Usage
 `dvpn [-c <config.ini>]` - runs dvpn with configuration specified

-`dvpn [--show-key-id <key.pem>]` - shows SHA256 node fingerprint which is used in configuration files
+`dvpn [--show-key-id-hex <key.pem>]` - shows SHA256 node fingerprint which is used in configuration files

-###### Tools
+##### Tools

-`rtmon`, `topomon` and `hostmon` are tools provided with dvpn package for administrative purposes.
+Dvpn package comes with additional tools for administrative purposes.
 They connect to the local dvpn instance, pull out a copy of its routing database, and dump it in a certain way, they also dump changes as they are recieved.

-- `./topomon [-c <config.ini>]` - dumps the bare contents of the LSAs and the diffs
+`dvpn [-c <config.ini>] [--dbmon]` - dumps the bare contents of the LSAs and the diffs

-- `./rtmon [-c <config.ini>]` - takes a routing table centric view
+`dvpn [-c <config.ini>] [--rtmon]` - takes a routing table centric view

-- `./hostmon [-c <config.ini>]` - takes the point of view of a dns server wanting to provise resolving service for the overlay network
+`dvpn [-c <config.ini>] [--hostmon]` - takes the point of view of a dns server wanting to provise resolving service for the overlay network

 ## Configuration